 Primidone: May decrease the serum concentration of Thyroid Products.
 Monitor therapy

 RifAMPin: May decrease the serum concentration of Thyroid Products.
 Monitor therapy

 Ritonavir: May diminish the therapeutic effect of Thyroid Products.
 Monitor therapy

 Selective Serotonin Reuptake Inhibitors: May diminish the therapeutic effect of Thyroid Products.
 Thyroid product dose requirements may be increased.
 Monitor therapy

 Sodium Iodide I131: Thyroid Products may diminish the therapeutic effect of Sodium Iodide I131.
+Management: Discontinue thyroid products before sodium iodide I-131 administration, and avoid concurrent use.
+Stop triiodothyronine (T3) 2 weeks before, and stop thyroxine (T4) 4 weeks before, sodium iodide I-131 administration.
 Avoid combination

 Sodium Polystyrene Sulfonate: May decrease the serum concentration of Thyroid Products.
-Management: To minimize risk of interaction, separate dosing of oral sodium polystyrene sulfonate and thyroid products (e.g., levothyroxine) or administer sodium polystyrene sulfonate rectally.
-Monitor for signs/symptoms of hypothyroidism with concomitant use (oral).
+Management: Consider administering thyroid products at least 4 hours prior to sodium polystyrene sulfonate.
+Monitor for signs and symptoms of hypothyroidism with concomitant use.
 Consider therapy modification

 Theophylline Derivatives: Thyroid Products may increase the metabolism of Theophylline Derivatives.
-Exceptions: Dyphylline.
 Monitor therapy

 Tricyclic Antidepressants: Thyroid Products may enhance the arrhythmogenic effect of Tricyclic Antidepressants.
 Thyroid Products may enhance the stimulatory effect of Tricyclic Antidepressants.
 Monitor therapy